offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 `{bm-disable} (5')/i` <!-- Needs to be disabled because v3's is conflicting with 3' -->
 `{bm-disable} (3')/i` <!-- Needs to be disabled because v5's is conflicting with 5' -->

-**WHAT**: Set a limb length to 0 in an additive distance matrix just as it would get set to 0 in its corresponding unique simple tree.
+**WHAT**: Set a limb length to 0 in an additive distance matrix, just as it would be set to 0 in its corresponding unique simple tree.
 Technically, a simple tree can't have edge weights that are <= 0.
 This is a special case, typically used as an intermediate operation of some larger algorithm.

-**WHY**: Balded distance matrices are required for constructing the unique simple tree for an additive distance matrix.
+**WHY**: This is a fundamental operation in additive phylogeny, an algorithm that constructs the unique simple tree for an additive distance matrix.

 **ALGORITHM**: